-A Kiwi firefighter battling the Australian bush fires says the worst isn't over yet
+A Kiwi firefighter battling the Australian bushfires says the worst isn't over yet

 "They'll be in drama for months yet.
 Victoria's only just kicking off.
 The rain will be awesome for finishing some of the fires that are going quiet.
 But, those fires that are about to start with the very next lightning strike - that symptom of a continental climate is dry lightning - those are your next fire-starts.

-"Your long term drought and your forest death across Australia, just means more drama to come."
+"Your long-term drought and your forest death across Australia, just means more drama to come."